Neimhin/curl/docs/SECH.md

 is parsed to an `sech_version_t` enum, `--sech-version 1`, results in SECH_VERSION_1 (which is 0), and all other strings are SECH_VERSION_DEFAULT (which is 1).

+I've added a Rakefile for running some quick sanity tests.
+The rake command is a ruby gem.
+With ruby installed rake is installed with `ruby gem install rake`.